awslabs/ec2-spot-workshops/content/launching_ec2_spot_instances/_index.md

 ## Pre-Requisites for this lab:

+ - An AWS account.
+You will create AWS resources during the workshop.
  - A laptop with Wi-Fi running Microsoft Windows, Mac OS X, or Linux.
- - The AWS CLI installed and configured.
  - An Internet browser such as Chrome, Firefox, Safari, or Edge.
- - An AWS account.
-You will create AWS resources including IAM roles during the workshop.
+ - An AWS CloudShell configured with your console credentials.